Julie-mg/Projet-ELM/README.md

 ## Running the Application

-To run the application, install Elm and the required librairies :

-* elm/browser
-* elm/random
-* elm/json
-* elm/html
-* elm/http
-* elm/core

-Make sure to have use 'elm init' and put your Main.elm in the src repository.

-Then use the following command in the root directory of the project:
+To run the application, install Elm and use the following command in the root directory of the project:

-* elm reactor
+`elm reactor`

-Finally, you can either open the Main.elm file from http://localhost:8000 in your browser,
+Then open Main.elm or index.html from http://localhost:8000 in your browser.

-or download the index.html, main.js and skeleton.css files, place them in your root directory and open the index.html file from http://localhost:8000.
 The main.js file is the Javascript converted file of the Main.elm.

 ## Functionality